-Producing and maintaining this blog takes a massive amount of time, and it is now my FULL TIME JOB, yes, no kidding, I’m a full time video blogger.
+Producing and maintaining this blog takes a massive amount of time, and has been my FULL TIME JOB since April 2011.
 If you like the blog and want to help support it, there are several ways you can do this:

-1) Buy some of the products from my SHOP
+1) Buy some of the products from my STORE

 2) Buy anything from Amazon.com by clicking through here first (I make 6% on every sale, even from 3rd party sellers), and any product, not just those in my store.
+Or use the Amazone search bar on the right below.
 If you buy from amazon regularly, this is a real easy way to donate that costs you nothing!

 Helping keep the only full time engineering video blogger in the business alive and doing this also ultimately helps others and the industry too!

 If others see that I can do this full time, then that might convince them to produce great content too and have a go at it.
 So thanks for all the support, it helps more than just me!

 Sorry, but my videos get 75,000+ video views PER DAY, EVERY DAY, 365 DAYS A YEAR, not to mention my other technical web sites, so that means I get MANY emails and messages EACH DAY asking for personal advice on what meter or oscilloscope to buy, circuit design advice, career advice, questions on projects etc.

 Before the EEVblog it used to be a manageable level but now I can’t possibly keep up.
 If I answered them all and your “simple” technical inquiry I would have no time to make videos, earn a living, see my family, or have a life.
 So I now have no choice but to simply refuse to answer any such emails for personal advice, sorry 🙁